valkey-io/valkey-doc/docs/data-types/probabilistic/hyperloglogs.md

 to remember the elements you have already seen in the past in order to avoid counting them multiple times.
-However, a set of algorithms exist that trade memory for precision: they return an estimated measure with a standard error, which, in the case of the Redis implementation for HyperLogLog, is less than 1%.
+However, a set of algorithms exist that trade memory for precision: they return an estimated measure with a standard error, which, in the case of the Valkey implementation for HyperLogLog, is less than 1%.
 The magic of this algorithm is that you no longer need to use an amount of memory proportional to the number of items counted, and instead can use a constant amount of memory; 12k bytes in the worst case, or a lot less if your HyperLogLog (We'll just call them HLL from now) has seen very few elements.

-HLLs in Redis, while technically a different data structure, are encoded as a String, so you can call `GET` to serialize a HLL, and `SET` to deserialize it back to the server.
+HLLs in Valkey, while technically a different data structure, are encoded as a String, so you can call `GET` to serialize a HLL, and `SET` to deserialize it back to the server.